rapidsai/deployment/source/platforms/databricks.md

 ## Multi-node Dask cluster

+We now provide a [dask-databricks](https://github.com/jacobtomlinson/dask-databricks) CLI tool (via [`conda`](https://github.com/conda-forge/dask-databricks-feedstock) and [`pip`](https://pypi.org/project/dask-databricks/)) to simplify the Dask cluster startup process within Databricks.

+Running `pip install dask-databricks` should launch a dask scheduler in the driver node and workers on remaining nodes in just a few minutes.

 ### Create init-script

-We now provide a [dask-databricks](https://pypi.org/project/dask-databricks/) CLI tool that simplifies the Dask cluster startup process in Databricks.`pip install dask-databricks` should launch a dask scheduler in the driver node and workers on remaining nodes within a few minutes.

-To get started, you must first create an [initialization script](https://docs.databricks.com/en/init-scripts/index.html) to install dask, Rapids and other dependencies.
+To get started, you must first configure an [initialization script](https://docs.databricks.com/en/init-scripts/index.html) to install `dask`, RAPIDS libraries and all other dependencies for your project.

-Databricks recommends storing all cluster-scoped init scripts using workspace files.
-Each user has a Home directory configured under the `/Users` directory in the workspace. \
+Databricks recommends using [cluster-scoped](https://docs.databricks.com/en/init-scripts/cluster-scoped.html) init scripts stored in the workspace files.

-Navigate to your home directory in the UI and select **Create** > **File** from the menu to create an `init.sh` script with contents:
+Navigate to the top-left **Workspace** tab and click on your **Home** directory then select **Add** > **File** from the menu.
+Create an `init.sh` script with contents:

 ```bash
 #!/bin/bash